 Whether it’s an alcove-filled attic space or a tiny box guest room, space constraints often pose the biggest challenges when it comes to organizing a small bedroom.
 There’s simply no room for clutter.

-While it may feel like a hardship, paring back your bedroom belongings can be a blessing in disguise.
+While it may feel like a hardship, paring back your bedroom belongings can be a blessing in disguise when you’re considering how to realize your small bedroom ideas.
 According to the experts, it’s almost impossible to relax and sleep well in a cluttered space, so the less stuff you have in it, the better.
 This is the case when organizing a bedroom of any size, but particularly so when space is at a premium.

 With that in mind, we’ve put together strategies that’ll see a small bedroom transformed into a serene sanctuary that’s as functional as it is stylish.